-Figure 3.
-Labor, supply, and total costs for three different strategies for managing roof rats in citrus orchards in the southern San Joaquin Valley, California.
+Figure 6.
+Labor, supplies, and total costs for three different strategies for managing roof rats in citrus orchards over 6 months in the southern San Joaquin Valley, California.

-Figure 4.
-Labor, supply, and total costs for bait station and IPM strategies for managing roof rats in citrus orchards across two years in the southern San Joaquin Valley, California.
+Figure 7.
+Labor, supplies, and total costs for bait station and IPM management strategies for managing roof rats in citrus orchards over two years in the southern San Joaquin Valley, California.